NathanClassen/nathanclassen.github.io/content/posts/dockeredSite.md

 `COPY --from=builder /usr/site/public /usr/share/nginx/html`

 with the assets located in `/usr/share/nginx/html` the nginx container will start up the server by default and serve the files from the former directory

+go through entire process for deploying to AWS
+    - what service to use on AWS?